 For Sunday Supper: City House

 City House is a must-eat any night of the week but it’s especially good each Sunday night when the menu rotates to include even more creative pizza and pasta dishes (I still remember an apple, onion and chili pie I had years ago).
 You’ll need a reservation to get into Sunday Supper, though you can always nab a seat at the bar if you forgot to call a couple weeks in advance.
 Note: City House is great for small groups, but can be really loud and not ideal for a first (or second or third…) date.
+The belly ham pie with a cracked egg on top never goes out of style.

 For a classy business affair: Etch